Frequently Asked Questions - Sessions, Fees, and Rebates

 1. How many appointments will be required?

 This is dependent on the complexity of the presenting issue.
-Some people require only six (or less) sessions, while others may require more than that.
-This matter will be discussed with your Psychologist.
+Some people require only a few sessions, while others may require more than that.
+This matter will be discussed with your Clinician.
 At Melbourne Wellbeing Group our focus is not so much on how long the process will take but rather on ensuring that you effectively resolve the difficulties that are present in your life, and that you maintain the gains made.

 2. How long does each session last for?

-Each individual session with a Psychologist is 50 minutes.
+Each individual session with a Psychologist or Speech Pathologist is 50 minutes.

 3. What is the cost of a session?

-5. How can I access the Medicare Rebate?
+5. How can I access the Medicare Rebate for Psychology?

-Medicare offers rebates for psychological services to individuals who wish to engage in individual therapy, family therapy, and/or group therapy.
+Medicare offers rebates for psychological services to individuals who wish to engage in individual therapy, and/or group therapy.
 In order to be eligible, you need to visit your GP, Psychiatrist, or Paediatrician, prior to your first appointment with us, and explain your mental health concerns.
-If you are seeing a GP, we recommend that you first book a double appointment with your GP (i.e., at least 30 minutes), so that they have adequate time to develop a Mental Health Treatment Plan with you.
+If you are seeing a GP, we recommend that you first book a double appointment (i.e., at least 30 minutes), so that they have adequate time to develop a Mental Health Care Plan (MHCP) with you.
 Your GP will then give you the MHCP and a letter of referral.
 If you are seeing a Psychiatrist or Paediatrician for a referral, all they need to do is provide a letter of referral to activate Medicare.
-Once you have this, and have scheduled an appointment time with one of our clinicians at Melbourne Wellbeing Group, you then bring these documents to your first consultation along with your Medicare card, and our team will organise the rest.
+Once you have the relevant paperwork, and have scheduled an appointment time with one of our clinicians at Melbourne Wellbeing Group, you then bring these documents to your first consultation along with your Medicare card, and our team will organise the rest.
 Call our friendly reception for further enquiries or to make an appointment.

 Yes.
-If you have extras cover that includes psychology and/or psychiatry, you will be able to claim a rebate from your health fund provider.
-As the rebate varies depending on your level of cover, please call your Private Health Fund for more information.
+If you have extras cover that includes speech pathology, psychology, and/or psychiatry, you will be able to claim a rebate from your health fund provider.
+The rebate varies depending on your level of cover, so please call your Private Health Fund for more information.

-You may pay for your session by Cash, Eftpos (cheque or savings card), or Credit Card.
-If you have a Mental Health Treatment Plan, then the full fee of the session is to be paid before the Medicare rebate is processed as we are not a bulk-billing clinic.
+You may pay for your psychology or speech pathology session by Cash, Eftpos (cheque or savings card), or Credit Card.
+If you have a MHCP, or a Chronic Disease Management Plan, then the full fee of the session is to be paid before the Medicare rebate is processed as we are not a bulk-billing clinic.
 Once the fee is paid, our receptionist will be able to process your Medicare rebate straight away if we have a copy of your relevant paperwork.
 We do this by using our online claiming system.
-This means that once payment is made, our receptionist will process your Medicare claim on your behalf, and the rebate will be transferred from Medicare into the nominated bank account that you have provided to Medicare.
+This means that once payment is made, our receptionist will process your Medicare claim on your behalf, and Medicare will transfer the rebate into your nominated bank account that you have provided to Medicare.
 Please note that Medicare no longer issues cheques for rebates.
-If you do not have your bank details saved with Medicare then we would recommend for you to do this in order to make the processing of your claim easier.
+If you do not have your bank details saved with Medicare then we would recommend that you to do this in order to make the processing of your claim easier.
 Please also note that to be eligible for a Medicare rebate you will need a valid referral, and/or a MHCP, or Chronic Disease Management Plan in place.

 If you are claiming health fund rebates you will only be charged the gap between your rebate and the cost of the session.
 Private Health fund rebates and Medicare rebates cannot be used at the same time.

 If you have used all 10 sessions in the current calendar year under the MHCP for Psychology, and your condition is deemed to be chronic (i.e., persisting for at least six months), and there are two specialists looking after your needs (i.e., a psychologist and psychiatrist), then you may be eligible to access the Chronic Disease Management Plan.
-Eligibility for the Chronic Disease Management Plan is determined by your GP, and can enable you to access a rebate for a further five sessions in a calendar year.
+Eligibility for the Chronic Disease Management Plan is determined by your GP, and can enable you to access a rebate for a further 5 sessions in a calendar year.
 Please note that the rebate under a Chronic Disease Management Plan is slightly less than the MHCP rebate.
 Please also note that if you have used all 5 sessions of your Chronic Disease Management Plan for Speech Pathology, then you cannot access another 5 sessions for Psychology.